ash-project/ash/documentation/introduction/getting_started.md

   # and lib/my_app/resources/tweet.ex

   use Ash.Resource, data_layer: Ash.DataLayer.Ets

-  ets do
-    private? true
-  end

 ```

 ## Add actions to enable functionality

 Actions are the primary driver for adding specific interactions to your resource.
 You can read the [actions](https://hexdocs.pm/ash/Ash.Resource.Dsl.html#actions/1
-) section to learn to to customze the functionality
+) section to learn to to customize the functionality
 for now we will enable all of them with a default implementations by adding
 following to your resource: